philtiger30/rea_test/README.md

 ./installSinatra username@hostname:ssh-port

 This will deploy the whole application package on the target host via ansible.
-Including apache mod passenger, security and hellp world application.
+Including nginx with unicorn, security and hello world application.

 Mandatory arguments: